symfony/ux/src/Turbo/README.md

 }
 ```

+The broadcaster must be registered as a service tagged with `turbo.broadcaster` and the renderer must be tagged with `turbo.renderer.stream_listen`.
-Because these classes implement the `BroadcasterInterface` and `TurboStreamListenRendererInterface` interfaces,
+If you enabled [autoconfigure option](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option) (it's the case by default), these tags will be added automatically because these classes implement the `BroadcasterInterface` and `TurboStreamListenRendererInterface` interfaces,
-the related services will be [autoconfigured](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option).
+the related services will be .

 ## Backward Compatibility promise